Co-clustering of Spatially Resolved Transcriptomic Data

 \textbf{(M2)} For $h=1,\dots,m$, the clustering labels $g_{1h}\sim\mathcal{U}(\{1,\dots,R\})$ and $g_{2h}\sim\mathcal{U}(\{1,\dots,R\}\setminus \{g_{1h}\})$ are drawn.
 Let $b_{lr} = \sum_{h=1}^{m}\mathds{1}(g_{lh}=r)$, for $l=1,2$ and $r = 1,\dots,R$.
 Then the candidate configuration $\W^*$ is made by changing the labels of $b_{1r}$ observations selected at random from the group $r$, when $b_{1r}>0$, to $g_{2\kappa(r)}$, where $\kappa(r)=\{h=1,\dots,m: g_{1h}=r\}$.
 The ratio of transition probabilities is

 The choice between (M1) and (M2) is random.
 The candidate configuration $\W^*$ is accepted with probability $\min\{1, A\}$, where $A$ is the following Metropolis-Hastings ratio:

-At iteration $t-1$, the SE Step can be run for an arbitrary large number of times to accelerate the exploration of the space of clustering configurations and so the convergence of the estimation algorithm to a stationary point.
+Within the same iteration $t$, the SE Step can be run for an arbitrary large number of times to accelerate the exploration of the space of clustering configurations and so the convergence of the estimation algorithm to a stationary point.
 From our experience, we suggest to repeat the SE Step for at least 100 times per iteration.

 \item \textbf{M Step}: using the rows in $\mathcal{C}^{(t)}_k$ and the columns in $\mathcal{D}^{(t)}_r$, update the parameter estimates $\btheta^{(t)}_{kr}$ and $\bphi^{(t)}_{r}$.
 The derivative of the log-likelihood with respect to $(\btheta_{kr},\bphi_r)$ does not lead to closed solutions for updating the model parameters, and for this reason a numerical optimizer must be applied.
-We exploit the \textsc{L-BFGS-B} algorithm of \cite{Byrd_etal.1995} implemented in the \texttt{stats} library of the \texttt{R} computing language, which allows constrained optimization; this aspect is particularly useful to estimate ${\tau}_{kr}$ under the identifiability constraint described in Section \ref{subsec:identifiability}. \end{itemize} As pointed by \cite{Keribin_etal.2015}, the SE Step is not guaranteed to increase the classification log-likelihood at each iteration, but it generates an irreducible Markov chain with a unique stationary distribution which is expected to be concentrated around the maximum likelihood parameter estimate.
+We exploit the \textsc{L-BFGS-B} algorithm of \cite{Byrd_etal.1995} implemented in the \texttt{stats} library of the \texttt{R} computing language, which allows constrained optimization; this aspect is particularly useful to estimate ${\tau}_{kr}$ under the identifiability constraint described in Section \ref{subsec:identifiability}. \end{itemize} \review{Following \cite{Tan_Witten.2014}, our implementation of the estimation algorithm alternates each allocation step, either the CE Step and the SE Step, with an M Step.} As pointed by \cite{Keribin_etal.2015}, the SE Step is not guaranteed to increase the classification log-likelihood at each iteration, but it generates an irreducible Markov chain with a unique stationary distribution which is expected to be concentrated around the maximum likelihood parameter estimate.